 Bachman invited Bruce Allen to become the band’s manager, and they flew to Chicago to meet with Fach.
 Mercury took issue with the group’s new name which they said was too long.
 Randy suggested B.T.O. to which Fach agreed.
 For their debut album, it was Robbie who came up with the distinctive gear logo which was sculpted by Parviz Sardighan, featured on the album cover.

-They released three singles which did nothing, but radio picked up their “Blue Collar” which became their first (albeit minor) hit.
+They released three singles which did nothing, but radio picked up their “Blue Collar” which became their first hit peaking at #21 on the RPM charts in 1973.
 The album managed to stay in the charts for 68 weeks.
-B.T.O. saw its big breakthrough with its second album, Bachman Tuner Overdrive II, released the same year (1973).
-The singles “Let It Ride” and the anthemic “Takin’ Care of Business” drove the album into the #4 position on the Billboard charts.
+B.T.O. saw its big breakthrough with its second album, Bachman Tuner Overdrive II, released the same year.
+The singles “Let It Ride” and the anthemic “Takin’ Care of Business” drove the album into the #4 position on the U.S. Billboard charts.
 With their success, they felt they needed to replace Tim and enlisted Blair Thornton.